Is it really possible to build a passive income stream from P2P lending?

 Automatic income exists, but (I’m sorry to tell you) easy money does not exist at all.

 [bctt tweet=”You must play the lottery millions of times before having any likelihood of winning, so it’s not easy.
-Apparently, it’s easier to be hit by an asteroid.
+Statistically, it’s easier to be hit by an asteroid.” via=”no”]

-You’re lucky if at least you like your job, otherwise forget it, it’s torture!
-Even those who practice the oldest job in the world must often bear the unbearable, in order to earn money and to have a comfortable life, whether that’s a man, a woman, or doesn’t identify with a gender.
+You’re lucky if at least you like your job, otherwise forget it, it’s lifetime torture!
+Even those who practice “the oldest job in the world” must often bear the unbearable, in order to earn money and to have a comfortable life, whether that’s a man, a woman, or doesn’t identify with a gender.

 Often while browsing the internet we find offers to make money online easily, by scamming others.
 It could seem easy, but it isn’t.

 You, who are reading – yes, you right there – are likely wondering what you’d be willing or capable to do?!
 Good.
 Let’s see!

 Not everyone is willing to invest time, precious free time, to learn something.
 The majority of us, when we are free, wants to relax.
 What about something that we’re not familiar with and that forces us to get out of our comfort zone?
 Never!